Straight No Chaser (group): Lineup changes, recordings, and tours

 In 2011, Straight No Chaser took a break from their extensive touring to return to Harrah's Casino in Atlantic City for a 52-show summer residency with a show, Back to the Shore: Songs Through the Decades and More.
 In October 2011, Straight No Chaser released a follow-up to the Six Pack EP with Six Pack Vol. II.
 In December 2012, Ryan Ahlwardt left the group and Steve Morgan rejoined the group the following month.

 In May 2013, the group released its fourth album on Atlantic Records entitled Under the Influence.
 The deluxe version of the album is 17 tracks, eight of which feature guest artists Sara Bareilles, Phil Collins, Elton John, Jason Mraz, Dolly Parton, Seal, Rob Thomas, and Stevie Wonder.
 The group released a holiday EP in 2013, titled Under the Influence: Holiday Edition including "Wonderful Christmastime", a track with Paul McCartney.
 The group released a new Christmas track in 2014 entitled "Text Me Merry Christmas" featuring singer-actress Kristen Bell.

 The group sang "Back Home Again in Indiana" for the 99th running of the Indianapolis 500.
 In October 2015, the group released the album The New Old Fashioned.
 A year later, in October 2016, the group released I'll Have Another...
 Christmas Album.
 In May 2017, Don Nottingham left the group to spend more time with his family.

 In November 2018, the group released One Shot.
 The album tells the group's story from 1996 to 2018 through song.
 It includes interludes between tracks explaining and reminiscing about highlights in group history.

 Dave Roberts left the group and was replaced by Jasper Smith shortly before the start of the COVID-19 pandemic in early 2020.
 The group released Social Christmasing in November of that year.
 In fall of 2021, they embarked on a three-month tour through January 2022, and a second spring tour was also scheduled for March–April 2022.

 In June 2022 original member Charlie Mechling left the group to be home with his family.
 The group replaced him with musician and vocal percussionist Freedom Young.

-The group also saw the addition of Luke Bob Robinson, who is a bass, in 2024.
+In March 2024, the group also saw the addition of Luke Bob Robinson, replacing founding member Randy Stine as bass.